sjorsmallon/mallib/readme.md

 Create a simple particle system.

 ## Expand the Scene description
-Look at what sounds are played when.
+Look at what sounds are played when? which animations to load? starting pose? scene graph?

 ## Unify graphics / Font / Asset
 All of these use some form of the `Vertex` struct.
 Where should it be defined?
 The problem is that they all need to agree on the common form in order for them to be able to communicate, but that also introduces some interdependence.